 The Mini Facelift is also known by a variety of different names, such as the s-lift, baby boomer facelift, limited-incision facelift, or mini-lift.
 It is generally appropriate for people who show aging in the mid-face and do not have a severe amount of excess skin around their jawline and neck.
 A Mini Facelift cannot stop the aging process.
 What it can do is "set back the clock," improving the most visible signs of aging.
 A Mini Facelift can be done alone, or in conjunction with other cosmetic surgery procedures.

-If a Mini Facelift sounds appealing, this information will give you a basic understanding of the procedure: when it can help, how it's performed and what results you can expect.
+If a Mini Facelift sounds appealing, this information will give you a basic understanding of the procedure: when it can help, how it's performed, and what results you can expect.

 The best candidates for a Mini Facelift

-The Mini Facelift is particularly valuable on younger patients in their 40s and 50s, or as a secondary facelift.
+The Mini Facelift is particularly valuable for younger patients in their 40s and 50s, or as a secondary facelift.
 It can be combined with liposuction in the neck area to give a remarkable overall improvement.

 Is there a risk with Facelift Surgery?